Frequently Asked Questions

 What is Taskforce Kiwi?

-Is this a new idea?
 Are there similar organisations elsewhere?

-This type of organisation first emerged in 2010 in the USA and has since proven to be extremely successful in the US, Australia, Canada, and the United Kingdom, with hundreds of thousands of volunteers deployed around the globe.
+This type of organisation first emerged in 2010 in the USA and has since proven to be extremely successful in the USA, Australia, Canada, and the United Kingdom, with hundreds of thousands of volunteers deployed around the globe.
 For examples, check out the awesome work carried out by Disaster Relief Australia across the Tasman, Team Rubicon in the US, Team Rubicon Canada, and Re:Act in the UK.

 Sounds great in theory, but what have you actually done?